Question: What is a 'family seal ring'?

 Question: Do all your signet rings have a hallmark?

-Answer: Yes all the signet rings we supply are hallmarked by the London Assay Office to guarantee the purity of the gold or silver.
+Answer: Yes all the signet rings we supply are hallmarked by the London Assay Office to guarantee the purity of the gold, silver & platinum.

 Question: How do I find out my finger size?